 Checking if a C++ Map is Empty using the empty function

-Let us take an example to check whether a map is empty or not using the empty function in C++.
+Let's consider an illustration to verify if a map is devoid of elements by utilizing the empty function in C++.

 Example